Charlotte Center for Legal Advocacy’s mission is to pursue justice for those in need.

 What we do:

-LSSP provides a wide range of civil legal assistance to low-income people in the Charlotte metropolitan area and west-central NC.
+Charlotte Center for Legal Advocacy, formerly Legal Services of Southern Piedmont, provides a wide range of civil legal assistance to low-income people in the Charlotte metropolitan area and west-central NC.

-LSSP accomplishes its mission through a variety of legal advocacy strategies including individual advice and representation, community education and outreach, representation of groups, self-help remedies, collaboration with other agencies, community economic development, legislative and administrative advocacy, and impact litigation.
+We accomplish our mission through a variety of legal advocacy strategies including individual advice and representation, community education and outreach, representation of groups, self-help remedies, collaboration with other agencies, community economic development, legislative and administrative advocacy, and impact litigation.

 2016 Community Impact Report